03 Mar Best Places to Visit in Goa, India

 However, you need a driving license for this.
-The rental owner may keep it with themselves as guarantee along with some security deposit.
+The rental owner may keep it with themselves as a guarantee along with some security deposit.
 Police often patrol some areas too, looking for offenders.
-It is best to keep a soft or a copy of your license with yourself.
+It is best to keep a soft copy of your license with yourself.

 You can book a car on gogoacarrentals.com or limecar.in.
 To rent a bike, look for a local shop.
 Check the quality of the bike before you decide to hire.
 Do take photos of dented/damaged parts before you leave.
-That may ensure that you are not charged with the damaged when you return.
+That may ensure that you are not charged for the damage when you return.

 Where to Stay in Goa